overloop-crm/overloop-api-doc/source/includes_main/_enrollments.md

 # Enrollments
 ## The enrollment object
 To add a desired prospect to a specific automation you have to create an **enrollment**.
-The enrollment is then used to describe the current status of the automation for the prospect.
+The enrollment is then used to describe the current status of the automation for the prospect => the progression of the prospect into the automation flow.

 ```
 # EXAMPLE OBJECT